Lean Body Mass guide

 Best uses

-• Estimate lean body mass for fitness planning.
+• Estimate lean body mass for fitness context.

 • Use a formula estimate when body fat percentage is unknown.